supimba/625-1_EdgeDetectionAndImageFilter/ImageEdgeDetection/readme.txt

-Corrected RainbowFilter method for 100% code coverage Added exceptions test for RainbowFilter in ImageFiltersTest Added exceptions test for CopyToSquare method in EdgeFiltersTest Added test to check the Matrix for Laplacian3x3
+Corrected RainbowFilter method for 100% code coverage Added exceptions test for RainbowFilter in ImageFiltersTest Added exceptions test for CopyToSquare method in EdgeFiltersTest Added test to check the Matrix for Laplacian3x3, Sorbel3x3Vertical For Laplacian3x3Filter compare an original image after it has been filtered from another software (https://www.wolframalpha.com).
-For Laplacian3x3Filter compare an original image after it has been filtered from another software.
+Added test for ApplyGreyScale()